-Microbiological Parameters Violation Yes/No Sample Date or Date of Highest Detected MCL MCLG Level Detected Sources in Drinking Water Total Coliform Bacteria No 7 11/13 8 5% of samples positive NE 0.5% = highest percentage of monthly positive samples Naturally present in environment
+Microbiological Parameters Violation Yes/No Sample Date (or date of highest detected) MCL MCLG Level Detected Sources in Drinking Water Total Coliform Bacteria No 6 7/14 and 8/14 7 5% of samples positive 0 0.45% = highest percentage of monthly positives Naturally present in environment

-7 A violation occurs when more than 5% of the total coliform samples collected per month are positive.
+6 A violation occurs when more than 5% of the total coliform samples collected per month are positive.
 No MCL violation occurred.

-8 During November 2013, one distribution sample tested positive for total coliform, but negative for E.coli..
-Follow-up sampling, testing and reporting were performed as required by regulation, and the results were negative for both total coliform and E.coli.
+During July and August 2014, one sample in the distribution system tested positive for total coliform but negative for E.coli.
+Follow-up sampling, testing and reporting were performed as required by regulation, and results were negative for both total coliform and E.coli.

-CRYPTOSPORIDIUM AND GIARDIA Violation Sample Date (or date of highest Number of Samples Testing Positive Number of Samples Tested Yes/No detected) Giardia Cryptosporidium Number of Samples Tested Source Water No ND 0 0 22 Treated Drinking Water No ND 0 0 22
+CRYPTOSPORIDIUM AND Violation Yes/No Sample Date (or date of highest detected) Number of Samples Testing Positive Number of Samples Tested

+GIARDIA Giardia Cryptosporidium

+Source Water No 1/14 2 0 6

+Treated Drinking Water No ND 0 0 5

 Cryptosporidium is a microscopic pathogen found in surface waters throughout the United States, as a result of animal waste runoff.
 It can cause abdominal infection, diarrhea, nausea, and abdominal cramps if ingested.
 Our filtration process effectively removes Cryptosporidium.
-Cryptosporidium was not detected in any samples taken in 2013.
+No Cryptosporidium was detected in any samples taken in 2014.

 Giardia is a microbial pathogen present in varying concentrations in many surface waters.
-Giardia was not detected in any samples taken in 2013.
+In 2014, Giardia was detected in 2 of 6 raw source water samples.
+Giardia was not detected in any treated drinking water samples.
+Giardia is removed/inactivated through a combination of filtration and disinfection or by disinfection alone.